-SUWS of the Carolinas is a multi-faceted program with many different things to offer.
-To learn more about our comprehensive program, please follow some of the links below:
+SUWS of the Carolinas is a multi-faceted wilderness program with many different things to offer.
+To learn more about our comprehensive treatment program for adolescents and teens with behavioral and mental health issues, please follow some of the links below:

 - To get more information on the SUWS of the Carolinas safety protocols, visit our safety and success page to learn more.

 - If you and your family are interested in participating in your child or teen’s treatment, you can visit our family program page to discover more info.